Save money with these five tips on eating as a family on the road.

-Some go-to road fast-prep foods are bread, pita pockets, tortillas, or naan bread, along with hummus, avocados, tomatoes, and whatever you like to put on wraps, sandwiches, and tacos.
+Some go-to road fast-prep foods are bread, pita pockets, tortillas, naan bread, hummus, avocados, tomatoes, and whatever you like to put on wraps, sandwiches, and tacos.
+Make it fun!

 We have a “miracle” electric skillet that we plug in to make our favorite easy recipes.

-If you have an electric cooking piece, like a crockpot or instant pot, you can bring it with you, so you don’t have to skip warm meals and can save time and money.
+If you have an electric cooking piece, like a crockpot or instant pot, you can bring it with you, so you don’t have to skip warm meals and save time and money.

 5. Take Out And Dine In Safety

 Whether we think about it or not, we’re always putting ourselves at risk when we leave home, and it’s a great time to teach our kids to be aware of that.

 Deciding on general safety rules before leaving home can keep the conversation conscious, calm, and comfortable, better than reacting in panic and instilling fear.

 Thankfully, there are many drive-through and curbside restaurant services with healthy options.

 Road Trips Are Meant To Be Fun

 Your attitude as a mom will set the stage for the journey, so help them focus on the joy of being together and the beauty of this experience together.

-I suggest involving them as much as possible in everything from planning to packing.
+I suggest involving your kids as much as possible in everything from planning to packing.
 You’d be surprised at all the incredible ideas your children can come up with when it comes to food!